|Home||Family History||Message Board||photos||Calendar||Contact Family||News & Info||Administration||Help|

 Hopefully, some of you will not rest and be satisfied with the information presented here and in our Family tree charts.
 Hopefully, some of you will also accept the challenge to discover more facts and perhaps question, with scholarly research and improved technology, some of the facts that you have heard and read here and elsewhere.

 This web site was developed with our FAMILY MOTTO in mind, "EACH ONE REACH ONE...EACH ONE TEACH ONE."
 It has always been a major goal of the Author/Researcher to find a way for our Family members to share their knowledge and talents with other Family members.
 This web site can possibly be a big step in that direction if all of us use our imagination to further develop the content of this web site.
 Let's make it educational as well as entertaining.
 In order for our Family to prosper and grow, we also need to have volunteers to step up and do the tasks that must be done behind the scenes.
-When contemplating whether or not you should volunteer for a task that our Family needs, to better its condition, please remember the expression, "To Whom much is given...much is expected."
+When contemplating whether or not you should volunteer for a task that our Family needs, to better its condition, please remember the expression, "To Whom much is given...much is expected in return."

 Randolph (Randy) Cross...